 USAA Performance First Savings Account.
 This account features higher interest rates — 0.05% on $0 to $49,999 and 0.35% on $500,000+ — but requires an opening deposit of $10,000 or more.

 USAA Youth Savings.
 Meant to help parents teach kids about saving, you can give kids limited access to the website and choose whether or not they can make transfers or deposits.

-- USAA CDs.
-Grow your money and get it back at the end of the term period.
+USAA CDs.
+You’ll grow your money for a set period of time and get it back at the end of the term.

-- Credit cards.
-Earn cashback and rack up points with the reward system.
+Credit cards.
+You can earn cashback and rack up points with the reward system.

 It offers Zelle for users to send and receive money, as well as automatic bill pay, mobile deposits and smart Pay options like Apple and Google Pay.